Start9Labs/docs/src/misc-guides/dynamic-dns.md

 - If you are using your router as a gateway for clearnet, domains use it will be unreachable until you update their DNS settings.

-To prevent service interruption, you can enable <a href="https://en.wikipedia.org/wiki/Dynamic_DNS" target="_blank">dynamic DNS</a>.
+To prevent service interruption, you can enable [dynamic DNS](https://en.wikipedia.org/wiki/Dynamic_DNS).
 Many routers offer this as a free or paid service.
 If not, there are third party services available.